austin-mccormick/studio/README.md

 # JWT Secret for signing authentication tokens
 # Generate a strong, random string for this.
-# Example (DO NOT USE THIS IN PRODUCTION): "your-super-secret-jwt-key-that-is-very-long-and-random"
 JWT_SECRET="replace_with_a_strong_random_secret_key"

 # Optional: Google AI API Key for Genkit (if using AI features)